-With the country edging close to Brexit, and no deal in place, small business community is facing an uncertain time.
+With the country edging closer to Brexit, and no deal in place, the small business community is facing an uncertain time.
 The Chancellor has tried to immunise the community from the uncertainty surrounding Brexit and give a well needed boost to high street businesses.

 There was a lot contained within the Budget; several relatively small giveaways and short-term fixes but with the 29 March departure from the EU looming the Chancellor opted to tweak a number of existing regimes and not perform wholesale changes to the system.
 Perhaps next year, hopefully with all uncertainty resolved, the Chancellor will be able aid small businesses and their owners further.

 The Chancellor opened with positive news on the current state of the economy and expected future growth and pledged to help hard-working families with the Budget, while at the same time holding funds in the event that a positive deal in relation to Brexit is not agreed.
 He stated that he was confident but not complacent that a good deal would be reached which would provide a double ‘Brexit dividend’, improved economic performance accompanied by the release of funds reserved for the event of no deal being reached.

 The Chancellor expects a further 800,000 jobs to be created by 2023 as part of the ‘jobs miracle’ the country is currently experiencing.
 Most of this growth in jobs has been possible due to small businesses supporting such enterprises.
 It is vital over the next five years to see jobs come to fruition, accompanied by continued real wage growth and the deficit to fall to under 1% of GDP.